Picture disc: 1970 and beyond

-Types of picture discs
+Types

 On some picture discs, the images used were meant to create an optical illusion while the record was rotating on the turntable (as in the B side of Curved Air's Airconditioning), while others used the visual effect to add to the music — for example, the 1979 picture disc of Fischer-Z's The Worker featured a train which endlessly commuted around the turntable, reinforcing the song's message.

 Later picture discs included liquid light show style fluids between the vinyl, Rowlux 3D effect film, diffraction rainbow film, metal flake (vide examples here), pressure-sensitive liquid crystals that changed color when the record was picked up, and a real holographic record.

 Shaped picture discs became common in the 1980s.
 These are mostly considered to be collecting items, rather than for listening as the sound quality is inferior to regular vinyl.
 Shaped picture discs are manufactured at full 12 inch size and then cut in various shapes using a cutting tool.
 Shaped picture discs are always singles rather than albums and are usually limited to a few thousand copies.

 Interview discs are quite commonly pressed as picture discs as well.

+In the 1950s, "movie" discs showing a repeating animation were produced, using the Praxinoscope technique, an example here: